 Switching to a rolling backpack is a short-term remedy for discomfort, not a posture-training or bone density solution.
 A rolling backpack is actually heavier and more awkward when carrying is required (busses, stairs, irregular surfaces).

-The safety and health hazards inherent in school use of the conventional backpack — originally intended for mountain recreation, not as a school bag or everyday bag — compelled me to design a healthy alternative for school or everyday use: the BackTpack.
+The safety and health hazards inherent in school use of the conventional backpack — originally intended for mountain recreation, not as a school bag or everyday bag — compelled me to design an ergonomic, axial-loading alternative for school or everyday use: the BackTpackⓇ.

 HEALTH AND SAFETY CONCERNS with use of a conventional backpack:

 - POSTURE DISTORTION: commonly seen forward head, kyphosis (rounded spine), rounded shoulders, anteriorly tilted pelvis, hyper-extended knees.
 Poor foot alignment.

 - PAIN AND INJURY:to back, neck, shoulders from poor posture, poor body mechanics: twisting and forward bending.
 Need for frequent removal, or must sit with poor posture and load on spine.

 - INJURY TO OTHERS: user is unaware of posterior bulk of backpack; can easily knock others down when turning quickly.
 Trip hazard when left on floor.

 - POOR SECURITY: accessible to those behind you, not to you.
 Must remove to access items or to sit down; difficulty in running with it on.